179th St Access Management and Circulation Plan

 Council work session March 29

-The Clark County Council is holding a work session about the 179th Street Access Managment and Circulation Plan on Wednesday, March 29.
-The goal of the work session is to provide council with information about the plan.
+The Clark County Council work session on Wednesday, March 29 was about the 179th Street Access Managment and Circulation Plan.
+The goal of the work session was to provide council with information about the plan.
 Council is requesting this information as they consider adopting the plan.
-At the work session, staff will present questions submitted by residents and provide answers, as time allows.
+At the work session, staff presented questions submitted by residents and provide answers, as time allowed.

 The council will decide whether to move the plan to a public hearing.
 If the plan moves to a public hearing, the public will have an opportunity to submit additional comments during the hearing.